 Pick your own

-Give the kids a taste of the good life this summer and whisk them away to a 'pick your own farm'.
-There are thousands to choose from and many of them offer a variety of produce to pick from courgettes to cherries.
-For advice on where to go, what to pick and how to find your nearest farm check out our pick your own article:
+Give the kids a taste of the good life by taking them to a pick-your-own farm.
+Many offer a variety of produce, from courgettes to cherries and more.
+For advice on where to go, what to pick and how to find your nearest farm, check out our pick-your-own article.

 What to do with your pickings